Spatial Planning and Development (MSc)

 - Develops specialised skills which will make graduates employable with a wide range of employers.

 - This MSc is a combined planning course and is itself fully recognised by the Royal Town Planning Institute (RTPI).
 The course provides the full RTPI educational requirement, so that successful completion of the MSc with the necessary RTPI practice requirements allows direct membership entry to the Institute.
-Recognition is currently being sought from the Royal Institution of Chartered Surveyors (RICS).

 - Provides skills and knowledge of direct value in the planning office in public, private and voluntary sectors, including research skills.